LotusLotus

 Who comes from the distant south,

-I now am the same way,
+I now do the same,

-"However, Kāśyapa, those who see the meaning do not need causes and conditions.
+“However, Kāśyapa, those who see the meaning do not need causes or conditions.
 If they do not see the meaning, they need causes and conditions.
-Indeed, Kāśyapa, Buddha-Bhagavāns always indicate liberation through innumerable causes and conditions."
+Indeed, Kāśyapa, Buddha-Bhagavāns always indicate liberation through innumerable causes and conditions.”

 Kāśyapa asked the Buddha, "What is cause?"